remoshock/remoshock/README.md

 set to a random value between 5 minutes (300s) and 15 minutes (900s).

 After the event the timer will be set to a new random value in this range and everything will start anew.
-In this example pyshockrnd will end after one day (1440 minutes) or when Ctrl+c is pressed.
+In this example remoshockrnd will end after one day (1440 minutes) or when Ctrl+c is pressed.
 The runtime starts counting after the optional initial start_delay has expired.

-`./pyshockrnd.py`
+`remoshockrnd`

-You can prepare multiple rules by using different [section]-names in pyshock.ini:
+You can prepare multiple rules by using different [section]-names in remoshock.ini:

-`./pyshockrnd.py -s other_section`
+`remoshockrnd -s other_section`

 ~~~~
-usage: pyshockrnd.py [-h] [-s SECTION] [-v] [--version]
+usage: remoshockrnd [-h] [-s SECTION] [-v] [--version]

 Shock collar remote randomizer

 optional arguments:
   -h, --help            show this help message and exit
   -s SECTION, --section SECTION
-                        name of [section] in pyshock.ini to use.
+                        name of [section] in remoshock.ini to use.
 Default is [randomizer].
   -v, --verbose         prints debug messages
   --version             show program's version number and exit

-Please see https://github.com/pyshock/pyshock for documentation.
+Please see https://github.com/remoshock/remoshock for documentation.
 ~~~~

-## 📝 pyshock.ini
+## 📝 remoshock.ini

-The file `pyshock.ini` is automatically created with random tokens and transmitter codes when you start pyshock for the first time.
+The file `remoshock.ini` is automatically created with random tokens and transmitter codes when you start remoshock for the first time.

 ~~~~